cculianu/electrum-cash-protocol/protocol-basics.rst

 <http://www.jsonrpc.org/specification_v1>`_ and `JSON RPC 2.0
 <http://www.jsonrpc.org/specification>`_ are specified; use of version
 2.0 is encouraged but not required.
-Server support of batch requests is encouraged for version 1.0 but not required.
+Server support of batch requests is not implemented in Fulcrum.

 .. note:: A client or server should only indicate JSON RPC 2.0 by setting the `jsonrpc
   <http://www.jsonrpc.org/specification#request_object>`_ member of
   its messages to ``"2.0"`` if it supports the version 2.0 protocol in its entirety.
-ElectrumX does and will expect clients advertizing so to function correctly.
+Fulcrum does and will expect clients advertizing so to function correctly.
 Those that do not will be disconnected and possibly blacklisted.

-Clients making batch requests should limit their size depending on the nature of their query, because servers will limit response size as an anti-DoS mechanism.

 Over TCP and SSL raw sockets each RPC call, and each response, MUST be terminated by a single newline to delimit messages.
-Websocket messages are already framed so they MUST NOT be newline terminated.
 The JSON specification does not permit control characters within strings, so no confusion is possible there.
 However it does permit newlines as extraneous whitespace between elements; client and server MUST NOT use newlines in such a way.

-If using JSON RPC 2.0's feature of parameter passing by name, the names shown in the description of the method or notification in question MUST be used.

 A server advertising support for a particular protocol version MUST support each method documented for that protocol version, unless the